Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 For some entrepreneurs and small business owners, nothing can be more headache-inducing than human resources (HR) issues.
-However, a lot of personnel problems can be avoided if time is invested upfront in establishing policies and practices that prevent HR-related claims from arising.
-Whether you’re outsourcing your HR functions or handling them on your own, there are nine basic HR functions that must be covered for your company.
+However, many personnel problems can be avoided if time is invested upfront in establishing policies and practices that prevent HR-related claims from arising.
+Whether you’re outsourcing your human resources responsibilities or handling them on your own, nine HR basics must be covered for your company.
+In this guide, learn about these small business HR functions and how to manage human resources for small businesses.

 9 HR basics for small businesses